-The Atlanta DUI accident victim attorneys at the Grant Law Office can help prove your case and make sure that you are fairly and fully paid for your injuries, damages and losses.
-If you or a loved one has been injured, or if you have lost a loved one in a DUI truck accident, please contact us at (866) 249-5513 for a free consultation and comprehensive case evaluation.
+The Atlanta DUI crash victim attorneys at the Grant Law Office can help prove your case and make sure that you are fairly and fully paid for your injuries, damages and losses.
+If you or a loved one has been injured, or if you have lost a loved one in an Atlanta DUI truck collision, please contact us at (404) 995-3955 for a free consultation and comprehensive case evaluation.

 - What You Need To Know About Trucking DUI Laws

 - Overview of Drug and Alcohol Rules - FMCSA